Car Accident Guides

 Most settlements are private and not published, which is another reason averages are unreliable.

-Can I use jury verdict reports as a benchmark?
+Can I use jury verdict reports as a benchmark?v

 Verdict reports reflect trial outcomes and may not represent typical settlement values or your state's legal environment.